JasKay/julia/doc/src/manual/calling-c-and-fortran-code.md

 | `wchar_t`       | `Cwchar_t`           | `Int32` (UNIX), `UInt16` (Windows)           |

 !!! note
-    When calling a Fortran function, all inputs must be passed by pointers to heap-allcated values, so all type correspondences above should contain an additional `Ptr{..}` or `Ref{..}` wrapper around their type specification.
+    When calling a Fortran function, all inputs must be passed by pointers to heap-allocated values, so all type correspondences above should contain an additional `Ptr{..}` or `Ref{..}` wrapper around their type specification.